 Cancer is often referred to as the "Big C" and many people fear the diagnosis.
 Even with modern advances in treatment it's still a frightening experience for patients, who often feel alone.

-But research from the Cancer Support Community in Washington has shown that people with cancer, who get emotional support from friends and family, cope better.
+But research from the Cancer Support Community in Washington has shown that people living with cancer, who get emotional support from friends and family, cope better.

 Saying the wrong thing